 ANASAZI STATE PARK MUSEUM

+Remains of an ancient civilization.
 If history is your thing, a stop at Anasazi State Park Museum is in order.
-The six-acre state park encompasses a partially excavated ancient village known as the Coombs Site that was once the site of the largest Ancestral Puebloan communities west of the Colorado River (occupied around 1050-1200 A.D.).
+The six-acre state park encompasses a partially excavated ancient village known as the Coombs Site which was once the site of the largest Ancestral Puebloan communities west of the Colorado River (occupied around 1050-1200 A.D.).
 Excavations have unearthed nearly 100 structures and more than 10,000 artifacts.
-Walk the paved trail around the Coombs Site behind the museum for a fascinating exploration through Anasazi history.
+Walk the paved trail around the Coombs Site behind the museum for a fascinating exploration of Anasazi history.
 Most of the dwelling ruins are low stone walls, but you get a great sense of how the village was structured.
-The excavated ruins include a partially restored kiva and fully replicated 6-room dwelling.
-Inside, an in-depth visitor center museum displays interpretive exhibits, arrowheads and other tools, pottery and much more.
+The excavated ruins include a partially restored kiva and a fully replicated 6-room dwelling.
+Inside, an in-depth visitor center museum displays interpretive exhibits, arrowheads and other tools, pottery, and much more.

 Give yourself about an hour to explore the ruins and browse the museum.
 A short interpretive trail guides around the Coombs Site, which is shielded from the harsh sun by a protective roof.
 Enjoy the view of the ruins set against Bryce Canyon Country’s gorgeous red rock landscape.